vippsas/vipps-developers/contact.md

 add them in the `To:` or `CC:` field of the email.

-You can add more recipients to an existing issue by adding them as recipients to the email you are sending.
+You can add more recipients to an existing issue by adding them as recipients to the email, you are sending.

 All updates to the issue will be sent to every recipient of the previous email.

 ### Automatic reply

 You will get an auto-reply from us with an issue number like `VSD-123456` in the `Subject` line.
-This is the unique number for this specific issue, and is used to connect all communication about this issue in our systems.
+This is the unique number for this specific issue and is used to connect all communication about this issue in our systems.

 The auto-reply is sent from a real e-mail address, which you can reply to.